bitovi/academy/src/react/9-controlled-vs-uncontrolled.md

 One of the biggest mindset shifts for new developers learning React is the concept of a controlled vs uncontrolled component.
 This is something that is particularly important when building input components (text, checkbox, radio, etc).

-There are two types of input components we can create in React, controlled inputs and uncontrolled inputs.
+There are two types of input components we can create in React; controlled inputs and uncontrolled inputs.

 An uncontrolled input is one where we're not explicitly setting the value attribute.
 When a value attribute is not explicitly set, the input is ultimately controlled by the browser, and thus, out of the control of the React developer: